 The City also supports the construction of new, affordable multi-family developments by providing gap financing from financing sources such as HOME and Section 108 loan proceeds (CDBG).
-Through its partnership with Wynnefield Properties, the City has supported the construction of a number of multi-family projects such as Admiral Pointe (58 units, elderly) and Addington Ridge (54 units), Kirkwood Crossing (84 units), and Hartley Ridge (84 units).
+Through its partnership with Wynnefield Properties, the City has supported the construction of a number of multi-family projects such as Admiral Pointe (58 units, elderly), Addington Ridge (54 units), Kirkwood Crossing (84 units), and Hartley Ridge (84 units).

 Multi-Family Projects Pending Construction Start

 • Avondale Trace (72 units)